Tania Pérez Córdova

 Gardar Eide Einarsson

-Gardar Eide Einarsson works with the notion of sub cultures and how to access these environments.
+Gardar Eide Einarsson (b.
+1976) works with the notion of sub cultures and how to access these environments.
 He addresses this subject matter through diverse media as installations, paintings, sculptures etc. The notion of subversion and the undermining of the establishment is present, yet without being an aspiration of the artist, this obviously point to the classical notion of the artist’s position in society.
 All his works relate to the anti institutional and to the interference of concepts of freedom and the structures and organizations in society.

 Darío Escobar